chibuzorugwunna/ddd-example/domain/base/README.md

 An interface for publishing events

 ### Repository
-An interface for storage repositories - typically databases.
+An interface for facilitating the persisting of (aggregate) state.